 Meditation gives your brain a break from the busy day.
 It helps you deal with anxieties and sharpens your concentration.
 Oprah is a huge fan of meditation in sits in stillness for 20 minutes twice a day.

-With only a few minutes’ of meditation a day you can improve your mindset a lot.
-If you are new to meditation I recommend that you download an app that helps you to meditate, for instance, Headspace, Calm or Stop, Breathe & Think.
+With only a few minutes of meditation a day, you can improve your mindset a lot.
+If you are new to meditation I recommend that you download an app that helps you to meditate, for instance, Headspace or Calm.